 - Home Screen Quick Actions: Now you can get access to Hosting Mode or Player Mode using a 3D Touch from the iPhone Home screen.

-Version 2.0 was a huge release for Game Show Studio.
-The upgrade is packed with new features that will help you create a more exciting game show experience.
+Version 2.0 was a huge release for Game Show Studio with many new features.

-Free Upgrade: Customers who purchased Hosting Mode in version 1 will get a free upgrade to Hosting Mode in version 2.
+Free Upgrade: Customers who purchased Hosting Mode in version 1 received a free upgrade to Hosting Mode in version 2.

 Game Show Studio now comes with questions to use in your trivia game.
 Choose from built-in question sets or create your own.